afshari-maryam/HuggingFace-learning/README.md

         Learned the limitations of input IDs, and learned about attention masks.</br>
         Played around with versatile and configurable tokenizer methods.</br>

+3. Chapter3-huggingface-practice :</br>
+       In Chapter 2 we explored how to use tokenizers and pretrained models to make predictions.
+But what if you want to fine-tune a pretrained model for your own             dataset?

 I put some links and colabs that I have done for learning.</br>